Secrets and passwords

 In addition to built-in application controls, access to the SSO Management API can be restricted further to known trusted networks or devices at the transport layer.
 SSO Management API should be disabled completely if not required.

-A firewall should be deployed to protect the Ubisecure SSO applications.
+A firewall is recommended to be deployed to protect the Ubisecure SSO applications.
 Access from the public network should be allowed only to the SSL encrypted HTTPS port where the Ubisecure web applications are installed (see uas.url setting in the configuration file).

 It is recommended that access to the core applications uas and password are permitted from external networks, and the management console applications ubilogin, search and logviewer are restricted to either local console users or internal network users.